-It’s a bit of a baffling conundrum, but if porting from the same network, that same network then has to manually configure your new number to your new MVNO, instead of automatically if transferring from say, Telstra to Optus.
-Virgin Mobile – an Optus MVNO – has claimed this can take five working days, but some users may experience even longer delays, especially if using a smaller MVNO.
-All of this begs the question: Is there an easier way?
+It’s a bit of a mystery, but when porting from the same network, that same network then has to manually configure your new number to your new MVNO.
+In comparison, this happens automatically if transferring from one network to another, such as from Telstra over to Optus.

-Telstra, Optus and Vodafone Porting Hours
+Telstra, Optus and Vodafone porting hours

 - Mon to Fri: 8am to 8pm AEST